Plan a trip · Itinerary

-Rome and Venice in 5 Days 2026: Two Worlds Apart
+Rome and Venice Itinerary 5 Days

 Rome and Venice are Italy's two most iconic cities and could not be more different: the ancient imperial capital and the dreamlike floating city.
 In five days the honest split is three days for Rome and two for Venice, connected by a fast train of under four hours.
 They are far apart, so skip squeezing Florence in between this trip; two contrasting cities done well beat three rushed.
 Book the headline sights and enjoy the swing from ruins to canals.